Arkansas Nonpublic School Accrediting Association

 Investment

-The cost for the ANSAA Emerging Leaders Academy is $500 per participant/per semester and includes all instruction and resources.
+The cost for the ANSAA Emerging Leaders Academy is $500 per participant/per semester for ANSAA Member School Employees and $700 per participant/per semester for Non-ANSAA Member School Employees.
+The fee includes all instruction and resources.
 This learning opportunity is eligible for schools to use Title II-A funding.

 Spring 2026 ANSAA Emerging Leaders Faculty